f4hpu/tda_bridge/README.md

 ## Licencing and Property

-The design was made by F4HPU and F4GUX, who are (French Amateur Radio Operators.)[https://www.r-e-f.org/]
+The design was made by F4HPU and F4GUX, who are [French Amateur Radio Operators.](https://www.r-e-f.org/)

-Both Schematics and PCB are given under [CERN-OpenHardwareLicence-P version 2](https://cern-ohl.web.cern.ch/home).
+Both Schematics and PCB are licensed under [CERN-OHL-P version 2](https://cern-ohl.web.cern.ch/home).

 IMPORTANT NOTE: CURRENT DESIGN HAS NEVER BEEN TESTED FOR REAL YET, SO BE CAREFULL, USE AT YOUR OWN RISKS.

+For this reason, you are highly encouraged to check each functionnality step by step.